open-telemetry/opentelemetry.io/content/docs/_index.md

 A _metric_ is some raw measurement about a service, captured at runtime.
 Logically, the moment of capturing one of these measurements is known as a _metric event_ which consists not only of the measurement itself, but the time that it was captured.
 These raw measurements are then used by monitoring and alerting systems to provide statistical data about the performance of a service or system.

 OpenTelemetry defines three _metric instruments_ that are intended for different purposes.
 These instruments are the _counter_, _measure_, and _observer_.
-A counter is a value that is summed over time -- you can think of this like an odometer on a car; It only ever goes up.
+A counter is a value that is summed over time -- you can think of this like an odometer on a car; it only ever goes up.
 A measure is a value that is aggregated over time.
 This is more akin to the trip odometer on a car, it represents a value over some defined range.
 An observer captures a current set of values at a particular point in time, like a fuel gauge in a vehicle.

 In addition to the three metric instruments, the concept of _aggregations_ is an important one to understand.
 An aggregation is a technique whereby a large number of measurements are combined into either exact or estimated statistics about metric events that took place during a time window.
 The API itself does not allow you to specify these aggregations, but provides some default ones -- please see the specification and SDK documentation for more detail here.
 In general, the OpenTelemetry SDK provides for common aggregations (such as sum, count, last value, and histograms) that are supported by visualizers and telemetry backends.